People with disability

 These forums are designed to build connections for people with disability to get involved in sport and recreation, by creating and developing relationships between sport and recreation bodies and disability service providers.

-The forums are held on a quarterly-basis on Fridays, 2pm to 4pm, at the Department's Leederville office.
+The forums are held on a quarterly-basis on Fridays, 2pm to 4pm, at Sport and Recreation (WA)'s Leederville office.

 Disability service providers, State Sporting Associations, local governments and any other relevant organisations are invited to attend and/or present at the forums, to share and promote their inclusive programs/stories.